Boulevard of Flowers

 Yoshiwara, as the Edo / Tokyo pleasure quarter was widely known, was an enclave of the “floating world”, separated from the rest of the city by moats and walls.
 Its central boulevard, depicted in this print, was akin a stage where top class courtesans called oiran would parade every afternoon wearing their lavish kimonos, surrounded by their attendants.

-While physically separated from the city and the realm, thanks to ukiyoe prints that top courtesans were made famous all around Edo and beyond.
+While physically separated from the city and the realm, thanks to ukiyoe prints top courtesans were made famous all around Edo and beyond.
 Fashions emerging in the Yoshiwara were made popular beyond the pleasure district by the same token.